 Open your bakery with a recipe for success

-Although a formal background in culinary arts or business management would ease the process of starting a bakery, it’s not a mandatory requirement, Sullivan said.
+Although a formal background in culinary arts or business management would ease the process of starting a bakery, it’s not a mandatory requirement.
 Local, small business development centers or community colleges could provide education and guidance when making decisions about your bakery.